 In this guide we will dive into the difference between Vimeo and YouTube by exploring the pros and cons of using Vimeo vs. YouTube for marketing.

 Founded in 2005, YouTube is by far the largest social video sharing platform on the internet.
 From baby giggles and makeover tutorials to movie trailers, there are no limits as to what you can find on YouTube.

 If you have internet and a desire to make a video, you can connect, upload, and share content.

 Like YouTube, Vimeo is a video sharing platform that was started back in 2004 by filmmakers that wanted to share their creative work and personal moments from their lives.
 The idea caught on and attracted like-minded people.
 Today Vimeo is the preferred tool for 70 million creators such as film artists, animators, and musicians.

 Vimeo, while smaller than YouTube, has built a community geared towards a more “artsy creative” niche.

-As mentioned above, when it comes to audience reach, YouTube takes the cake with 1.8 billion monthly active users.
+As mentioned above, when it comes to audience reach when comparing YouTube vs Vimeo, YouTube takes the cake with 1.8 billion monthly active users.
 Furthermore, YouTube is owned by Google and is the second most searched site just behind Google itself.
-YouTube is also available in every country and more than fifty languages.
+YouTube is also available in every country and in more than fifty languages.

 While their reach is limitless, the size of YouTube is also its downfall.
 There are so many options for viewers and the competition is extremely high.
 Even if you’ve produced an amazing, high-quality video, there is a chance it may get lost among the noise.